supreethr23/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/module-01.md

     ![Fields in the Connect to Server dialog box are set to the previously defined settings.](images1/E1T3S59upd.png "Connect to Server dialog box")

-1. Once connected to **10.0.2.100**, you can select **Databases** and will be able to see the database there.
+1. Once connected to **10.0.2.100**, you can select **Databases** and see the database there.
 Notice that you do not know directly which server this is running on.

     ![A call out points to the Databases folder in Object Explorer.](images1/E1T3S60.png "Object Explorer")